isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 >[!NOTE]
 >
 >This category is only visible if you select an event message.
 For profile messages, the **Target** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.

-In this section, you define the **Push Platform** (iOS or Android) and **Registration Token**.
-The registration token needs to be defined in the payload of the nearest event.
-It is pre-filled as follows:
+In this section, you need to define the **Push platform**.
+The drop-down list allows you to select **Apple Push Notification Server** (iOS) or **Firebase Cloud Messaging** (Android).
+You can alternatively select a specific field from an event or a data source, or define an advanced expression.

+You also need to define the **Registration Token**.
+The expression depends on how the token is defined in the event payload or in other Journey Orchestration information.
+It can be a simple field or a more complex expression in case the token is defined in a collection for instance:

 ```
-@{eventName.'_experience'.campaign.message.profileSnapshot.pushNotificationTokens.first().token}
+@{eventName._experience.campaign.message.profileSnapshot.pushNotificationTokens.first().token}
 ```

 **Personalization Data**